BurkovBA/BurkovBA.github.io/content/blog/2022-08-21-1/index.md

 description: Non-negative matrix factorization (NMF) is the most fashionable method of matrix decomposition among productive, but mathematically illiterate biology students, much more popular than PCA due to its perceived simplicity.
 However, if you start digging deeper, it happens to have profound connections to a multitude of other techniques from linear algebra and matrix analysis.
 In this post I discuss those connections.
 ---

-I will be following the general logic of [this paper](https://ranger.uta.edu/~chqding/papers/NMF-SDM2005.pdf), including the numeration of chapters, in this post.
-I will provide my own remarks, as I spent several months, working with objects, discussed in this post.
+I am following the general logic of [this paper](https://ranger.uta.edu/~chqding/papers/NMF-SDM2005.pdf), including the numeration of chapters, in this post.
+However, I will provide lots of my own remarks, as I spent several months, working with objects, discussed in this post and "rehydrate" a very clear, but somewhat condensed 4.5-page paper into a much larger blog post.

 ## 1. Introduction to NMF and k-means